Researchers believe 2-year-old Emile Ouamouno was patient zero

-"In Africa, infection has been documented through the handling of infected chimpanzees, gorillas, fruit bats, monkeys, forest antelope and porcupines," WHO says, though researchers think fruit bats are what they call the virus's "natural host."
+“In Africa, infection has been documented through the handling of infected chimpanzees, gorillas, fruit bats, monkeys, forest antelope and porcupines,” according to the World Health Organization.

-After the child's death, the mother suffered bleeding symptoms and died on December 13, according to the report.
-Then, the toddler's 3-year-old sister died on December 29, with symptoms including fever, vomiting and black diarrhea.
-The illness subsequently affected the toddler's grandmother, who died on January 1, in the family's village of Meliandou in Guéckédou.
+The mother suffered bleeding symptoms and died on December 13.
+Then, the toddler’s 3-year-old sister died on December 29, with symptoms including fever, vomiting and black diarrhea.
+The grandmother passed away on January 1.

 The illness spread outside their village after several people attended the grandmother’s funeral.